ealitten/learning-ml/README.md

 We defined our learning project MVP as:
 ```
-Using Titanic survivor data, predict the survival outcome of passengers a better than chance.
+Using Titanic survivor data, predict the survival outcome of passengers better than chance (50%).
 ```

 The MVP for our main project was defined as: